pgailinas/dip-ai-image-detection/docs/14_Source_Pair_Analysis.md

 ## Purpose

-Evaluate model generalization across dataset combinations by comparing performance on real vs AI source pairings.
+Evaluate model generalization across dataset combinations by comparing performance on real vs AI source pairings and a combined real-vs-AI experiment.
 This analysis provides insight into how well DIP-based features generalize across different image sources and generative models.

 ---